 - i) GCORR has received award of Rs.
 341.00 crore plus interest against Government of Tamil Nadu ('GOTN') which is challenged by GOTN in Madras High Court. - ii) GHVEPL has received award for arbitration for compensation for Change in Law on account of bifurcation of state of Andhra Pradesh and change in policies as detailed in note 10.
 While Change in Law is upheld, amount of compensation is to be calculated by a Sole Arbitrator.
-GHVEPL has raised a claim of Rs 1,341.00 crore plus interest upto March 31, 2019.
+GHVEPL has raised a claim of Rs 1,676.00 crore plus interest upto March 31, 2020.
 However, NHAI has challenged the Award before Divisional Bench of Delhi High Court after single Judge of Delhi High Court upheld the award in favor of GHVEPL. - iii) In case of DFCC, there are various claims under various heads which has been either agreed by DFCCIL or Group has got the award through Dispute Adjudication Board (DAB).
 Total amount of claim is approximately Rs.
-306.00 crore which will be received progressively based on the work to be carried out. - iv) Group have also raised a claim of Rs.
+321.00 crore which will be received progressively based on the work to be carried out. - iv) Group have also raised a claim of Rs.
 378.00 crore on DFCCIL under Change in Law on account of Mining Ban in the state of UP.
-Though DAB has given award in Group's favor but DFCCIL has not accepted and arbitration is invoked which is under process. - v) Certain other claims in Energy sector as detailed in Note 5(b), 5(c), 5(d), 5(e) and 9. - 20.
+Though DAB has given award in Group's favor but DFCCIL has not accepted and arbitration is invoked which is under process. - v) Certain other claims in Energy sector as detailed in Note 4(b), 4(c), 4(d), 4(e) and 8. - 18.
 With the recent and rapid development of the COVID 19 outbreak, many countries have implemented travel restrictions.
-The Group has majority of its subsidiaries, JVs and associates operate in Airport sector, Energy Sector, Highway sectors and Urban Infra sector and with respect to COVID 19 impact on the business of these entities, management believes while the COVID 19 may impact the businesses in the short term, it does not anticipate medium to long term risk to the business prospects.
+The Group has majority of its subsidiaries, JVs and associates operating in Airport sector, Energy Sector, Highway sectors and Urban Infra sector and with respect to COVID 19 impact on the business of these entities, management believes while the COVID 19 may impact the businesses in the short term, it does not anticipate medium to long term risk to the business prospects.
 Considering the business plans of the investee companies the management does not foresee any material impact on the carrying value at which the aforementioned investments, property plant & equipment, intangible assets, capital work in progress and trade receivables.
 Accordingly, no adjustments to the carrying value of these assets are considered necessary.
 Further, the management has made detailed assessment of its liquidity position for the next one year and of the recoverability and carrying values of its assets as at the balance sheet date and has concluded that there are no material adjustments required in the financial results.
-The impact of the COVID 19 pandemic might be different from that estimated as at the date of approval of these financial results and the Company will closely monitor any material changes to the future economic conditions. - 21.
-The accompanying consolidated financial results of the Group for the quarter and six months ended September 30, 2020 have been reviewed by the Audit Committee and approved by Board of Directors in their meeting held on November 10, 2020. - 22.
+The impact of the COVID 19 pandemic might be different from that estimated as at the date of approval of these financial results and the Company will closely monitor any material changes to the future economic conditions. - 19.
+Exceptional items for the quarter and period ended December 31, 2020 comprise of the write off of other receivable and loss on sale of investment properties. - 20.
+The accompanying consolidated financial results of the Group for the quarter and nine months period ended December 31, 2020 have been reviewed by the Audit Committee in their meeting on February 11, 2021 and approved by Board of Directors in their meeting held on February 12, 2021. - 21.
 Other operating income includes interest income on financial assets of annuity companies in roads sector, dividend income, income from management and other services, commercial property development, profit on sale of current investments and interest income for companies which undertake investment activities and other operating income for other companies.

-Notes to the unaudited consolidated financial results for the quarter and six months ended September 30, 2020
+Notes to the unaudited consolidated financial results for the quarter and nine months ended December 31, 2020